Novel setup for detecting short-range anisotropic corrections to gravity: Introduction

 In any theory of quantum gravity, which could break isotropy, the leading order term has to be the Einstein–Hilbert action.
-The short-distance approximation to the Einstein–Hilbert action is Newtonian gravity, which preserves isotropy, so we expect any anisotropy to come from corrections to Newtonian gravity, via a Yukawa~\cite{17} or power-law~\cite{17a} term, for example.
-As these corrections occur due to string theoretical brane world models \cite{corrected}, an anisotropic brane would produce anisotropic corrections.
-Such anisotropic branes have been throughly studied as they are the dual to the deformation of super-Yang-Mills theory by a position-dependent $\theta$ term~\cite{b5, b6, b7, b8}.
-Here, we note that most spin-independent corrections are a combination of the Yukawa-type and power-law-type corrections to Newtonian gravity~\cite{av2, corrected, Lee:2020, adel4, aoki, b1, b2}.
-In brane world models, it is possible for the effective Planck scale to be much larger than the actual Planck scale, and this can lead to corrections to the gravitational field at sub-millimeter and micrometer length scales~\cite{zw12, zw14}.
-If the actual cosmology is described by anisotropic branes \cite{b5, b6, b7, b8}, such effects can produce detectable anisotropic corrections to the gravitational field.
+Because the short-distance approximation to the Einstein–Hilbert action leads to Newtonian gravity, which preserves isotropy, we expect any anisotropic terms to emerge from corrections to Newtonian gravity.
+Motivated by the extra dimensions that arise in string theory, brane world models that produce either a Yukawa~\cite{17} or power-law~\cite{17a} correction to Newtonian gravity have been constructed~\cite{bw, corrected}.
+Even though most brane world models are isotropic, it has also been possible to construct anisotropic models that produce anisotropic corrections to Newtonian gravity~\cite{b5, b6, b7, b8}.
+We also note that most spin-independent corrections to Newtownian gravity result in a linear combination of Yukawa-type and power-law-type corrections~\cite{av2, Lee:2020, adel4, aoki, b1, b2}.
+An advantage of using brane world models is that, in such models, it is possible for the effective Planck scale to be much larger than the actual Planck scale, and this can lead to corrections to the gravitational field at sub-millimeter and micrometer length scales~\cite{zw12, zw14}.
+If the actual cosmology is described by anisotropic branes~\cite{b5, b6, b7, b8}, there could exist detectable anisotropic corrections to the gravitational field at short distances.

-The anisotropies could also be motivated by the discreteness in the structure of geometry at the Planck scale~\cite{j2, j4}, which can also be motivated by appealing to results from loop quantum gravity~\cite{lq12, lq14, lq16, lq18}.
-The continuous geometry of spacetime occurs as a low-energy approximation to this discrete structure.
-It is expected that the discrete structure will break the isotropy of space at sub-leading order.
-In fact, such sub-leading order corrections have been demonstrated to break isotropy in condensed matter systems due to the intrinsic discreteness of such systems \cite{1a, 2a, I, Iorio:2019exr}.
-If the underlying structure of spacetime is discrete, then such sub-leading corrections would break the isotropy of space \cite{quantum1, quantum2}.
-It is well known that low-energy modifications to quantum mechanics arise from various theories of quantum gravity~\cite{p1, p2}.
-Moreover, such modifications have recently been proposed to break isotropy at a detectable scale~\cite{mir}.